 Unlocking the Island Designer app

 The first thing you’ll have to do is build the campsite and invite the first camper that appears to live on your island.
-Then you’ll have to build three housing plots — those have additional DIYs that will need to be completed in order to get the houses built.
+Then you’ll have to create three housing plots — those have additional DIYs that will need to be completed to get the houses built.
 Afterward, you’ll have to get three villagers to move into those vacant houses.
 Finally, you’ll need to start decorating your island with bridges, inclines, and items to get your island up to a three-star rating.

-The most annoying part of this process is that, once you get the terraforming app, you’ll pretty much have to pay to move all of your islanders again.
-It costs 50,000 bells per house to move, so this whole process can be really frustrating.
+The most annoying part of this process is that you’ll pretty much have to pay to move all of your islanders again once you get the terraforming app.
+It costs 50,000 bells per house to move.
+This whole process can be frustrating.
 Try to place the houses where you think you would like them (if you can).

 Unlockables for the Island Designer app

 Once you reach the three-star rating, Tom Nook will give you the Island Designer app on your NookPhone.
-Initially, the options for terraforming are extremely limited.
-Right off the bat, you’ll only be able to create two types of path: Grass and dirt.
+Initially, the options for terraforming are limited.
+Right off the bat, you’ll only be able to create two types of paths: Grass and dirt.
 However, as you continue to terraform and build, you’ll be able to buy additional path types from the Nook Stop machine in the Residential Services building.

 Using the Island Designer app

 You may also want to familiarize yourself with the options that the Island Designer app has to offer.
-The game offers a manual for players to read about how each item in the Island Designer’s toolbox works and how to operate them.
+The game provides a manual for players to read about how each item in the Island Designer’s toolbox works and how to operate them.

 Waterscaping is one of the more tricky tools in the Island Designer app.
-It can be difficult to spot corners in a pond, smooth out rivers, or build a moat around a villager’s home.
+It can be challenging to spot corners in a pond, smooth out rivers, or build a moat around a villager’s home.
 It takes a little bit of practice to use it fluidly, so be sure to be patient with yourself as you learn to use this tool.

 In contrast to the waterscaping, the cliff construction app is a little easier to use.
 You’ll be able to build and destroy cliffs from the base of the cliff upward.
 Much like rivers, cliffs can also have rounded edges.
-When a cluster of cliffs are together, simply face the corner, hit A, and the cliff will be rounded out.
-Pressing A again will make the tile of cliff disappear completely.
+When a cluster of cliffs are together, face the corner, hit A, and the cliff will be rounded out.
+Pressing A again will make the cliff tile disappear completely.

 You’ll only be able to build up to three tiers of cliffs — the game will not allow you to build any higher.
 Additionally, you won’t be able to build a cliff right on the edge of another cliff.
-The game forces you to allow for at least a little space for you to climb the wall with your ladder.
+The game forces you to allow for at least a little space to climb the wall with your ladder.

 When the Island Designer app is initially unlocked, you’ll only have access to dirt paths and grassy paths.
 Although the grassy path seems a little out of place, it’s perfect for erasing path tiles that you didn’t mean to put down.
-You will be able to use different paths next to each other, but the different path types will not sit flush against one another.
+You will use different paths next to each other, but the different path types will not sit flush against one another.
 There will be an outline of grass around each new square of different tile pieces.

 Custom design tiles allow you to have more creativity and control over your island’s appearance.
-This tool lets you either create your own type of tiles or download different codes from other creators, changing the way your pathways and island look.
+This tool lets you either create your type of tiles or download different codes from other creators, changing the way your pathways and island look.

 These custom design tiles work like other paths but are easier to erase.
-These tiles can be removed simply by pressing Y, which happens on accident and can be incredibly frustrating.
+These tiles can be removed simply by pressing Y, which happens by accident and can be incredibly frustrating.
 However, custom designs do lie flush with one another, even if they’re different patterns.
 This allows you to create more intricate and complex patterns and paths.